microsoft/teams-ai/js/samples/04.ai-apps/h.datasource-azureOpenAI/README.md

 ## Summary

-This sample shows how to integrate your Azure AI Search index as a data source into prompt templates through the Azure Chat Completions API.
+This sample shows how to integrate your search index as a data source into prompt templates through the Azure Chat Completions API.

 > Note: this sample uses managed identity, ensure your Azure OpenAI and AI Search services are configured properly https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/use-your-data-securely